guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

                 yield _build_ignore_line(match, start)
 ```

-Then I ended up with a tuple of: filename, parsed ast, list of comments.
+Then Tryceratops CLI ended up handling a tuple of: filename, parsed ast, list of comments.

-### Testing scenarios with Pytest
+### 🚦 Testing scenarios with Pytest

 Another cool challenge was: how to write tests?
+How can someone keep track of python code to be tested under python code?

-There's a directory `tests/samples` for python files that intentionally violates specific rules.
+For that, there's a directory `tests/samples` for python files that intentionally violates specific rules.

 The testing got very simple once I defined 2 helper functions: `read_sample` and `assert_violation`